mangelajo/ovs-flow-graph/README.md

 If the project proves to be useful/interesting, several refactors would be interesting:

-[ ] order rows by bytes and idle time

-[ ] Make a better parser for ofctl-dump or get the table entries ourselves
-    (no parsing) At this moment it's a dirty LL(1) grammar on the actions part, and string splitting  before that.
+* Make a better parser for ofctl-dump or get the table entries ourselves (no parsing) At this moment it's a dirty LL(1) grammar on the actions part, and string splitting  before that.

-[x] Refactor dot generation as Model/View

-[x] Tiny twisted based server, to allow connection via http for watching
-    live rules.
+* Add a label with interface details, timestamp, server, etc...

+* Get port information and include it into the graph